-- (a) Managing the records management system for the Department, including the retention, archiving, release, and destruction of Department public records. - (b) Maintaining and updating the Department records retention schedule, including: - 1.
+- (a) Maintaining and updating a records procedure manual. - (b) Supervising the access, use, and release of persons' protected information (see the Protected Information Policy). - (c) Managing the records management system for the Department, including the retention, archiving, release, and destruction of Department public records. - (d) Maintaining and updating the Department records retention schedule, including: - 1.
 Identifying the minimum length of time the Department must keep records. - 2.
-Identifying the Department division responsible for the original record. - (c) Establishing rules regarding the inspection and copying of Department public records as reasonably necessary for the protection of such records (Government Code § 6253). - (d) Identifying records or portions of records that are confidential under state or federal law and not open for inspection or copying. - (e) Establishing rules regarding processing subpoenas for the production of records. - (f) Ensuring the availability of a current schedule of fees for public records as allowed by law (Government Code § 6253.53).
+Identifying the Department division responsible for the original record. - (e) Following laws regarding the inspection and copying of department public records, while protecting the safety of the records (Government Code § 7922.525 and 7922.530). - (f) Identifying records or portions of records that are confidential under state or federal law and not open for inspection or copying. - (g) Following established procedures for sharing records as permitted by law with persons, their designees, and coordinating agencies, including law enforcement agencies, social service agencies, and medical and mental health providers. - (h) Following established rules regarding processing subpoenas for the production of records. - (i) Maintaining compliance with federal, state, and local regulations regarding reporting requirements of data. - (j) Ensuring the availability of a current schedule of fees for public records as allowed by law (Government Code § 7922.530). - (k) Determining how the Department's website may be used to post public records in accordance with Government Code § 7922.545.